Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 The Four Phases, Mapped to Metacognitive Types

 Metacognition comes in types.
-Flavell (1979), who coined the term, distinguished between knowledge of one's cognitive processes and the ability to monitor and regulate those processes.
-Schraw and Moshman (1995) expanded this into three kinds of metacognitive knowledge: declarative (what to know), procedural (how to apply it), and conditional (when and why).
+Flavell (1979) distinguished between knowledge of one's cognitive processes and the ability to monitor and regulate those processes.
+Schraw and Moshman (1995) expanded this into declarative knowledge (what to know), procedural knowledge (how to apply it), and conditional knowledge (when and why).
+In design thinking, von Thienen et al. (2023) add a useful distinction between product, process, people and place metacognition, which helps learners separate the solution from the strategy, the team and the context.

 For the Design Cycle, we can map each phase to a type of metacognition learners should be practicing:

 Phase 2: Developing IdeasMonitoring-type metacognition.
 Learners ask: Is my design actually solving the brief, or have I drifted?
-Am I iterating meaningfully or just variations on one idea?
-This is metacognitive monitoring,catching yourself mid-action when you're veering off course.
+Am I iterating in a useful way, or am I just making variations on one idea?
+This is metacognitive monitoring, catching yourself mid-action when you're veering off course.

 Phase 4: EvaluatingReflection-type metacognition.
 Learners ask: What worked and why?
 Would I make different choices next time?
 What did I learn about my own thinking?
 This is metacognitive reflection-on-action,consolidating learning after the work is done.